abdulmlik/abdulmlk_IR_system/README.md

 Sample  Information Retrieval System using WPF application in C#

 the program use hash table to save stop words and using chaining to resolve collisions. <br />
-use hash table to Create index file. <br />
+Create index file by hash table. <br />

 *****  meaning end page